nsITians/sho.rt/README.md

-# sho.rt
+# sho.rt : Your easy URL shortner

-URL Shortner for your Local Host!<br>
+**URL Shortner** for your Local Host!<br>
-Now Shorten the links to your favourite websites and use them.
+An awesome tool to shorten the links to your favourite websites and use them.

 ### PS:
 The folders below have been added to the root by mistake.
 They are in node_modules.<br>They are to be removed.